Trips with SLU-Madrid

 This monumental UNESCO World Heritage site was built at the end of the 16th century on a plan in the form of a grill, the instrument of the martyrdom of St. Lawrence.
 A great symbol of the Counter Reformation, the Escorial Monastery stands in an exceptionally beautiful site in Castile.
 Its austere architecture, a break with previous styles, had a considerable influence on Spanish architecture for more than half a century.
 It was the retreat of a mystic king and became, in the last years of Philip II's reign, the center of the global superpower of the time.

-- Dates: Tuesday-Thursday, Feb.
+- Dates: Friday-Sunday, Feb.
 14-16

 - Optional trip